 By Harry Stein.

-Harry Stein is a journalist, a novelist, a contributing editor to City Journal and the author of the forthcoming book, No Matter What, They’ll Call This Book Racist: How our fear of talking honestly about race hurts us all, to be published 17 April 2012.
-He previously wrote about the media and Al Sharpton’s role in covering racial issues.
+Harry Stein is a journalist and novelist and a contributing editor to City Journal.
+This essay is an excerpt from his forthcoming book, No Matter What, They’ll Call This Book Racist: How our fear of talking honestly about race hurts us all, to be published 17 April 2012.